OVlasiuk/ovlasiuk.github.io/_pages/code.md

 Delaunay and Voronoi are computed locally in the tangent plane, then transplanted back to the surface.
-Notice also that the goal is never to reach an exact local minimizer of the respective energy, rather to emulate certain fetures of such minimizers.
+Notice also that the goal is never to reach an exact local minimizer of the respective energy, rather to emulate certain features of such minimizers.
 Accordingly, no Hessians are computed; no careful line searches performed.
-In fact, it is rather remarkable that such points are not that terrible on the energy scale; proving a theorem that this is generally true is left as an exercise to the reader.
+In fact, it is rather remarkable that these points aren't terrible on the energy scale; proving a theorem that this is generally true is left as an exercise to the reader.

 The Github repo for BRieszk is [here][2].